Which is the best soil moisture sensor?

 6. Gardening:

-These sensors help garden lovers understand soil conditions.
-They make it easier to plan irrigation and maintenance.
-This leads to healthy plant growth and improves the beauty and ecological value of gardens.
+These sensors help gardeners understand soil conditions.
+They make it easier to plan watering and care.
+This leads to healthy plants and makes gardens more beautiful and valuable for the environment.

 7. Agricultural Research: